Columbian mammoth: Description

-The average male Columbian mammoth is estimated to have had a shoulder height of 3.75 m and a weight of 9.5 t, though large males may have reached 4.2 m in shoulder height and 12.5 t in weight.
-This mammoth was about the same size or somewhat smaller than the earlier mammoth species M. meridionalis and M. trogontherii, but was larger than the modern African bush elephant and the woolly mammoth, both of which reached about 2.67 to 3.49 m at the shoulder.
+The average male Columbian mammoth is estimated to have had a shoulder height of 3.75 m and a weight of 9.5 t, though large males may have reached 4.2–4.27 m in shoulder height and 12.5 t in weight.
+Specimen DMNH 1359 is estimated to be 55 years old, stands 3.72 m tall at the shoulder and weighs 9.2 t.
+This mammoth was about the same size or somewhat smaller than the earlier mammoth species M. meridionalis and M. trogontherii, but was larger than the modern African bush elephant and the woolly mammoth, both of which reached about 2.67 to 3.5 m at the shoulder.
 Males were generally larger and more robust.
 The best indication of sex is the size of the pelvic girdle, since the opening that functions as the birth canal is always wider in females than in males.
 Like other mammoths, the Columbian mammoth had a high, single-domed head and a sloping back with a high shoulder hump; this shape resulted from the spinous processes (protrusions) of the back vertebrae decreasing in length from front to rear.
 Juveniles, though, had convex backs like Asian elephants.
 Other skeletal features include a short, deep rostrum (front part of the jaws), a rounded mandibular symphysis (where the two halves of the lower jaw connected) and the coronoid process of the mandible (upper protrusion of the jaw bone) extending above the molar surfaces.